Last Updated on

 Kids love hunts, especially scavenger hunts.
 I’m not exactly sure why.
 Maybe because it’s a competition where everyone is equal.
-Athletic ability and intelligence take a back seat to observation, and all campers can observe and look for hunt items.
+Athletic ability and intelligence take a back seat to observation, and all campers can observe and look for hidden objects.

 The Golden Smurf